sfigg/commercialization-public/docset/design/compatibility/systems.md

 <a name="system.server.graphics"></a>
 ## System.Server.Graphics

-*Base for Graphics on Server Systems*
+*Base for Graphics on Server Systems.*

 ### System.Server.Graphics.WDDM